 Explore Lumpini Park

-Need to escape from the hustle and bustle of the city?
+Need to escape the hustle and bustle of the city?
 Visit the tranquil Lumpini Park.
-It’s 500,000 square feet of lush green paradise within the city centre, and it’s not uncommon to see people practising Tai Chi or see people enjoying a picnic under the shade of the tree.
+It’s 500,000 square feet of lush green paradise within the city centre, and it’s not uncommon to see people practicing Tai Chi or see people enjoying a picnic under the shade of the tree.